 One of the most important recent developments in the field of image reconstruction is the introduction of deep learning approaches [38].
-Motivated by the tremendous success of deep learning for image classification [153], [154], image segmentation [155], denoising [156], etc, many groups have recently successfully applied deep learning approaches to various image reconstruction problems such as in X-ray CT [157]-[163], MRI [33], [162], [164]-[168], PET [169], [170] ultrasound [171], [172], and optics [173]-[175].
-As of mid 2019, two commercial CT vendors received FDA approval for deep learning image reconstruction [176] [177].
+Motivated by the tremendous success of deep learning for image classification [152], [153], image segmentation [154], denoising [155], etc., many groups have recently successfully applied deep learning approaches to various image reconstruction problems such as in X-ray CT [156]-[162], MRI [33], [34], [161], [163]-[166], PET [167], [168], ultrasound [169], [170], and optics [171]-[173].
+As of mid 2019, two commercial CT vendors received FDA approval for deep learning image reconstruction [174], [175].

-The sharp increase in deep learning approaches for image reconstruction problems may be due to the "perfect storm" resulting from a combination of multiple attributes in perfect timing: availability of large public data, well-established GPU infrastructure in the image reconstruction community, easyto-access deep learning toolboxes, industrial push, and open publications using arXiv, etc.
+The sharp increase in deep learning approaches for image reconstruction problems may be due to the "perfect storm" resulting from a combination of multiple attributes in perfect timing: availability of large public data, well-established GPU infrastructure in the image reconstruction community, easy-to-access deep learning toolboxes, industrial push, and open publications using arXiv.

-For example, one important public data set that has significantly contributed to this wave is the 2016 American Association of Physicists in Medicine (AAPM) Low-Dose X-ray CT Grand Challenge data set [178].
+For example, one important public data set that has significantly contributed to this wave is the 2016 American Association of Physicists in Medicine (AAPM) Low-Dose X-ray CT Grand Challenge data set [176].
 The training data sets consist of normal-dose and quarter-dose abdominal CT data from ten patients.
-Another emerging important data set is the fast MRI data set by NYU Langone Health and Facebook [179].
-The dataset comprises raw k-space data from more than 1,500 fully sampled knee MRIs and DICOM images from 10,000 clinical knee MRIs obtained at 3 Tesla or 1.5 Tesla.
+Another emerging important data set is the fast MRI data set by NYU Langone Health and Facebook [177].
+The data set comprises raw k-space data from more than 1500 fully sampled knee MRIs and Digital Imaging and Communications in Medicine (DICOM) images from 10 000 clinical knee MRIs obtained at 3 or 1.5 T.

 In addition, GPU methods have been extensively implemented to accelerate iterative methods in the field of image reconstruction.
 As a result, open deep learning toolboxes such as Tensorflow, pyTorch, MatConvNet, etc., based on GPU programming, are easily accessible to researchers in the field of image reconstruction.
-Moreover, the industry has been engaging in a big push in this development from the early phase, since deep learning based image reconstruction methods are well-suited to their business models.
-This is because the training can be done by the vendors with large databases and the users could enjoy high quality reconstruction results at near real-time reconstruction speed.
+Moreover, the industry has been engaging in a big push in this development from the early phase, since deep learning-based image reconstruction methods are well suited to their business models.
+This is because the training can be done by the vendors with large databases and the users could enjoy high-quality reconstruction results at near real-time reconstruction speed.

 Given the relatively long publication cycle for regular journals in the field of image reconstruction, most new developments are found in arXiv preprints, well before they are formally accepted by the journals.
 This new trend of open publication facilitates the significant progress in this area within a short time period.
-The following subsection reviews the recent developments based on the peer-reviewed publications and arXiv preprints.
+The following section reviews the recent developments based on the peer-reviewed publications and arXiv preprints.